 Stayton was also impressed by the machine's idiosyncrasies.
 One was that the helicopter's APU had a tendency to blast out a gush of flame when it was fired up, which was startling but harmless.
 Another eccentricity was that the big wings on the Hind prevented it from hovering, at least for any length of time, because they blocked the rotor downdraft.
 Apparently the cut-down wings on variants such as the Mi-24PS are to permit a hover capability.

 Stayton quickly learned to regard the Hind as a hybrid of a helicopter and a fixed-wing aircraft.
 It was very fast but not maneuverable, and in fact in a banking turn the dropped wing lost lift, which tended to flip the helicopter over onto its back.
 Stayton had fixed-wing flight experience and was able to compensate the first time he ran into this difficulty by putting the nose down to build up speed, but this maneuver would not be possible in low-level "nap of earth" operations.
-Stayton regards the Hind's unusual flying characteristics as a design tradeoff, not a design flaw.
-There are now more Hinds in US Army service, operating as aggressor training machines, and Army pilots praise it.
-They say it is quiet and gives a very smooth ride, "like an old '62 Cadillac."
-Stayton feels that it is more fun to fly than any other helicopter he's ever got his hands on.
+Stayton judged the Hind's unusual flying characteristics as a design tradeoff, not a design flaw.
+More Hinds were obtained for US Army service, operating as aggressor training machines, and Army pilots have praised it -- saying it is quiet, gives a very smooth ride, "like an old '62 Cadillac."
+Stayton felt it is more fun to fly than any other helicopter he ever got his hands on.

 * Describing Soviet weapons is always tricky.
 The Soviets were big on secrecy and misinformation, sometimes to the point of lunacy, making for a trail both faint and muddy.
 The result was that building this document involved multiple rewrites of designations as I went from source to source.
 In addition, I leaned toward use of the Western "Hind" designations wherever possible, simply because they were a bit easier to keep straight than the Soviet / Russian designations.
 I ask forgiveness if this seems a bit disrespectful.
 Certainly the Russian name "Crocodile" seems far more fitting.